• Home

 • Healthcare sector receives low public spending (~1% of GDP)

 Healthcare is considered an integral non-income component in any measure of economic development.
-India’s Digital Health Mission seeks to challenge and change the entire Healthcare ecosystem.
+India’s Digital Health Mission seeks to challenge and change the health care system in India.

-Strides to improve quality of healthcare in India
+Strides to Improve Quality of the health care System in India

 The National Digital Health Mission has set up powerful objectives to accelerate progress towards UN Sustainable Development Goal 3.8 of Universal Health Coverage, uplift the healthcare scenario and improve the quality of care.